kletobias/p2022/_projects/mysql-queries-using-an-aws-redshift-mysql-database.md

 operators*](https://dev.mysql.com/doc/refman/8.0/en/arithmetic-functions.html)
 in MySQL one can use.
 This is an example of calculating the difference between `NA_Sales` and `EU_Sales`, renaming the resulting column with the `AS` operator to `"SD"`.
-Using MySQL operator `WHERE` to add the condition, that we only want rows returned where `NA_Sales` is smaller `EU_Sales`.
+Using MySQL operator `WHERE` to add the condition that we only want rows returned where `NA_Sales` is smaller `EU_Sales`.
 The results are grouped by unique `Platform` value.